influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/users-and-permissions/introduction-to-auth.md

 InfluxDB Enterprise has an [expanded set of 16 permissions](/enterprise_influxdb/v1.9/administration/manage/security/permissions/#permissions).
 These permissions allow for
-controlling read and write access to data for all databases at once, as well as permitting certain cluster-management actions like creating or deleting resources.
+controlling read and write access to data for all databases and for individual databases, as well as permitting certain cluster-management actions like creating or deleting resources.

 InfluxB 1.x OSS only supports database-level privileges: `READ` and `WRITE`.